janarbo/meal-ting-pot/journals/ted_hwang.md

 We continued working on deployment and was able to get our backend build server running w/o bugs.
 Though we are getting a cors issue in our frontend service from gitlab.com.
 We'll continue looking into it tomorrow and plan to get guidance from an instructor.

+#### (Wednesday) 4/19/2023
+The error was from a small typo in our CORS_HOST environment variable not matching our server in our gitlab yml file.
+After we resolved that issue, we started our frontend components.
+I began working on the nav component and did research on tailwind css to make it prettier.
+Tomorrow, I plan to start on the shopping cart component.

 </details>